 As per FASB-69 on disclosure about Oil and Gas producing activities,

 publicly traded enterprises that have significant Oil and Gas producing

 activities, are to disclose with complete set of annual financial

 statements, the following supplemental information:

 b) Capitalized costs relating to Oil and Gas producing activities

-c) Cost incurred for properly acquisition, exploration and development
+c) Cost incurred for property acquisition, exploration and development

-Your Company has disclosed information in respect of (a) and (d) above
+Your Company has disclosed information in respect of (a) to (d) above

 in the Annual Financial Statements.